 The fashion style of the convention attendees is amazingly diverse – from casual geeky shirts and jeans, to elaborate ensembles and costumes.
 If you have a clothing item that you never get to wear because it’s “too weird” for your job, wear it to Futuricon and you’ll surely get lots of compliments.

-If you want to go sightseeing, a word of warning: catholic churches require wearing clothing that covers the shoulders and knees – no shorts or tank tops.
+If you want to go sightseeing, a word of warning: churches require clothing that covers the shoulders and knees – no shorts or tank tops.

 The Futuricon/Rikon tech team always sets up a dedicated Wi-Fi network for our attendees which was proven to work well.
 In case there are any unforeseen issues, we apologize in advance.